 When a puppy is registered, it means that registry recognizes its pedigree and bloodline as being accurate.
 A puppy registered as a purebred is recognized by that registry as having a pure bloodline.

 Some registries will also accept mixed-breeds and purebreds without established bloodlines.
 These registrations will be labeled differently than standard registration and are accompanied by different perks.

 What are the differences between the various pet registries?

 Some registries only offer closed registration to dogs with established pedigrees through their own registries.
 In some cases, registration is limited for dogs without breeding rights.
 Sometimes a registry will offer open registration for any dog, or only for dogs who meet certain requirements like a pedigree from another registry.

 In most cases, there is no real difference in the quality of a dog from different registries.
 While many people recognize AKC as the “best” registry, they do not allow dual registry except in rare cases.
-While this ensures that AKC registered dogs’ purebred status, new dogs can’t be introduced into the gene pool, which can create higher instances of inbreeding in small populations and with less cautious breeders.
+While this ensures that AKC registered dogs’ purebred status, new dogs can’t be introduced into the gene pool.
 For this reason, many breeders will use registries that allow registration of dogs with pedigrees established outside of their registry.
-By drawing from a larger gene pool, breeders are better able to prevent genetic disorders and improve overall breed health.

 An unregistered dog may still be purebred.

 There are many different pet registries in the USA, and even more throughout the world.
 These registries include:

 - Est. 1884